kayjeee/SchoolHeadOfffice_invitations/components/Schoolpage/CreateSchoolForm/index.md

 Rename your original CreateSchoolForm.js file to index.js.

-Import useSchoolForm and the step components.
+Import useSchoolForm and the step components.ok

 Inside the component, call useSchoolForm to get all the necessary state and handlers.